nhxv/task-manager/README.md

 ### How to run locally

-    - run create-user in /sql-script directory to create a new database user
+    - run create-user.sql in /sql-script folder to create a new database user
-    - run Spring boot application to create database tables
+    - run Spring application to create database tables
-    - Run init in /sql-script directory to create an admin account (username: admin, password: password)
+    - run init in /sql-script folder to create admin account (username: admin, password: password)
-    - Run Angular dev server with command ng serve in /web directory
+    - open /web folder and run Angular server

 ### Main features
 Admin account can:

     - create, view, edit, delete, archive and assign tasks to employees
     - view, delete, and search for task archives
     - view and delete employees
     - edit personal information

 Employee account can:

     - view, accept and complete assigned task
     - edit personal information

 Guest can:

     - create an employee account

-(*) Due to business requirement, employee only work on one task at a time.
+(*) Due to business requirement, employee can only work on one task at a time.